Skip to content

 Inspired by John Whitby Allen’s Timesaver shunting puzzle, I developed a concept for a relatively small shunting game suitable for my living room.
 I have an ideal, compact space on the wall for two segment boxes, each measuring approximately 120 cm by 32 cm, which can be stored vertically one above the other.
 For operation, one box will be taken down and connected to the other to create the layout.

-My shunting game, which I will call “Rubin Mill”, is inspired by the Aurora Mühle (formerly Diamantmehl Mill).
+My shunting game, which I will call “Rubin Mill”, is inspired by the Aurora Mill (formerly Diamantmehl Mill).
 This mill is located on the Rethe, a connecting waterway in the Port of Hamburg, in Hamburg-Wilhelmsburg, and features quay facilities.

-Several parts of the complex are listed buildings (historically preserved), which makes them attractive to replicate, including the main building (1953/1954), the boiler house (1896/1922), a residential building (1904), and two of five silos (silo II and silo III, 1934)
+Several parts of the complex are listed buildings (historically preserved), which makes them attractive to replicate, including the main building (1953/1954), the boiler house (1896/1922), a residential building (1904), and two of five silos (silo II and silo III, 1934).

 The model is therefore, just like its name, purely imaginary.
-The track plan is based on the Timesaver by John Whitby Allen.

 Fantasy logo created by Gemini AI (Nano Banana 2)